disguise-one/hap-encoder-adobe-cc/README.md

 Please see [license.txt](license.txt) for the licenses of this plugin and the components used to create it.

-# Download

-An installer for the exporter can be downloaded [here](https://github.com/disguise-one/hap-encoder-adobe-cc/releases).

-# User Guide

-Please consult the User Guide, which can be found [here](doc/user_guide/README.md).

-# Support

-Users can contact happlugin@disguise.one for support.

 # Development

-The following information is for developers who wish to contribute to the project, and is not for users of the plugin.
+The following information is for developers who wish to contribute to the project.

 ## Prerequisites